Green Plains Earnings Call Transcripts

 -

-Delivered strong operational and financial improvements in 2025, with Q4 adjusted EBITDA of $49.1 million and net income of $11.9 million.
-Carbon capture and 45Z tax credits drove results, while cost discipline and plant efficiency set the stage for at least $188 million adjusted EBITDA from carbon in 2026.
+Delivered strong operational and financial improvements in 2025, with record production, higher yields, and a significant turnaround in profitability.
+Carbon capture and tax credits drove results, while cost discipline and strategic investments position the company for further gains in 2026.

 -